cps-org/cps/schema.rst

   and using the platform's usual format for such binaries (ELF, PE32, etc.).

+JSON Schema
+'''''''''''

+A `JSON Schema`_ for CPS can be obtained :schema:`here`.
+The schema is generated from this documentation, and is intended to be used for machine validation of CPS files.
+In case of discrepancies, this documentation takes precedence.
+(That said, issue reports are welcomed and strongly encouraged;
+please refer to our `Development Process`_.)

 .. ... .. ... .. ... .. ... .. ... .. ... .. ... .. ... .. ... .. ... .. ... ..

 .. _Common Language Runtime: https://en.wikipedia.org/wiki/Common_Language_Runtime